 The Commission can investigate alleged violations of Reliability Standards independently or in coordination with NERC and the Regional Entities.
 Investigations involving OE staff will primarily focus on violations resulting in actual harm, either through the loss of load or through some other means, as well as cases involving repeat violations of the Reliability Standards or a violation of a Reliability Standard that carries a substantial risk to the system.
 Reliability investigations are conducted under 18 C.F.R.
 Part 1b.
 Settlements for Reliability Standards violations have included detailed mitigation and compliance plans, reliability enhancements, and civil penalties.

 OE staff often works with the Offices of Electric Reliability and General Counsel to conduct reliability inquiries.
-In a reliability inquiry, Commission staff (sometimes in conjunction with NERC) examine a bulk electric system event, identify its causes and make recommendations to prevent a similar outcome.
+In a reliability inquiry, Commission staff (sometimes in conjunction with NERC and Regional Entities) examine a bulk electric system event, identify its causes and make recommendations to prevent a similar outcome.
 At the conclusion of an inquiry, the Commission and NERC typically issue a joint public report.

 OE’s Division of Audits and Accounting may conduct reliability observation, independence, and standards audits to ensure: (1) Regional Entities are conducting their own robust audits; (2) Regional Entities are properly carrying out their responsibilities in an independent manner, and (3) responsible entities comply with the Reliability Standards.
 Typically, the Commission performs these audits in conjunction with the Office of Electric Reliability and in some cases NERC.